JulienVig/DD2480-G20-A2/README.md

 ```console
 foo@bar:~$ ./gradlew build
 ```

+## Travis

+Travis is configured to compile the project and perform automated tested every `push` and `pull request` events.
+The build history is accessible [here](https://travis-ci.org/JulienVig/DD2480-G20-A2).

 ## Compilation and Testing Implementation

 In order to compile and test the `assessment` branch, the server clones the repository and checkout in the relevant branch using the library `JGit`.
 The class `GitUtil` references useful methods relevant to Git operations.
 Once the repository is cloned the server builds it with the `Gradle tooling API`, with which a java program can trigger `Gradle` tasks like build.
 Therefore, the server compiles and tests the branch through a single command.
 The output of the build is stored as a boolean value.